Bakersfield Sexual Abuse Defense Attorney

 - Electronic Sexual Misconduct: Includes sending explicit messages, photos, or videos, or soliciting sexual activity digitally.

-- False or Exaggerated Allegations: Sexual abuse charges are sometimes weaponized in custody disputes, divorce proceedings, or personal conflicts.
+- False or Exaggerated Allegations: Unfortunately, sexual abuse charges are sometimes weaponized in custody disputes, divorce proceedings, or personal conflicts.

 Regardless of the accusation, early legal intervention is critical.
 Our firm conducts comprehensive investigations to uncover inconsistencies, bias, ulterior motives, and procedural errors.